OMHS Complaints Policy

 Process for Raising a Concern

 Many problems can be resolved easily and quickly, often at the time they arise, by speaking with an OMHS staff member.
-If a problem cannot be resolved in this manner, or if the member of the public wishes to make a formal complaint, the complaint must be submitted in writing to the Manager of Customer Care at email@example.com.
-If the individual is unable to register their complaint in this manner due to a disability, they may contact the Manager of Customer Care to request accommodation, which will be provided in accordance with the individual’s needs and circumstances.
+If a problem cannot be resolved in this manner, or if the member of the public wishes to make a formal complaint, the complaint must be submitted in writing to the Director of Operations at email@example.com.
+If the individual is unable to register their complaint in this manner due to a disability, they may contact the Director of Operations to request accommodation, which will be provided in accordance with the individual’s needs and circumstances.

 How the Complaint Will Be Handled